StellerSecurity/Stellar.Secret.API/README.md

 * ID is stored hashed with sha512 into the DB.<br>
 * Message is encrypted either by the ID generated on the UI-part or the user-custom password.
 The same goes with File (notice: file is not stored into the DB).<br>
 * Password is the user password for encrypting the data.
 It is stored hashed with sha512 - in future, we will remove the column, since we dont need it.<br>
 * Expires_at is not encrypted, since we use this info to automatically delete a Secret in-case a link haven't been opened by the receiver.
-The deletion is done by Scheulder.<br>
+The deletion is done by Scheduler.<br>